 This provided great context for where we were standing.

 A small city with access to a shipping lane at the harbor, and a giant wall the whole way around that is so far off in the distance that it housed what was a vast, self-contained, kingdom all those years ago.

 We started our way back, past the Odeion – which looked like a mini version of the Theater.

 This time we headed through the gates to the Agora and took in the quiet surroundings.
 For some reason very few people came into this space.

 There is a long path that heads down towards the old harbor.
-You are unable to access the whole road and must head down a detour towards the Basilica of St John.
+You are unable to access the whole road and must head down a detour towards the Church of the Virgin Mary.